nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 A project often depends on third-party libraries.
 For example, Geekeep depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for JSON parsing.
 Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+For example, Gradle can download the dependencies automatically, which is better than these alternatives:<br>
-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+* Include those libraries in the project's repo (this bloats the repo size)<br>
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+* Require you to download those libraries manually (this creates extra work for you)<br>

 **[⬆ back to top](#user-content-table)**